TV4/graphql-advanced-query-complexity/README.md

 ## Usage

-This package exports two default directives and calculators.
+This package exports a few default directives and calculators.
 You're also free to write your own.

 ### Directives